Mitigating Overfitting in Graph Neural Networks via Feature and Hyperplane Perturbation: EXPERIMENTS

-In Figure \ref{gradient}, the average and standard deviation of gradients in two spaces are plotted using different colors.
-In the original space (upper), the largest gradient is given to features from central nodes, T1 (red) \cite{kang2022rawlsgcn}.
-This is due to the property of GCN, where the gradients generally decrease w.r.t. the hop counts.
-Also, the features in T4 (orange) have the smallest values, suggesting that they are mostly excluded during training, with only slight updates made by weight regularization.
-On the other hand, in the flipped space (lower), all types tend to have a similar magnitude with a small deviation ($\sigma$) since most dimensions are updated during training.
+In Figure \ref{gradient}, we analyze the gradient of the first projection matrix during the training phase using the Cora dataset.
+We apply different ranges of neighboring nodes and define four types based on the range.
+Type 1 (T1) consists of the central node (Ego) only, while T2 and T3 include the features of 1-hop and 2-hop neighbors, respectively.
+T4 comprises the remaining features.
+To avoid overlap and duplicated attention of features, we prioritize the types from T1 to T4 (all $T \in \mathcal{R}^{F}$ are binarized vectors).
+The figure illustrates the average and standard deviation of gradients in original and shifted spaces, represented by different colors.
+In Figure \ref{gradient} a), which shows the gradients in the original space, the largest gradient is assigned to the features of central nodes, T1 (red) \cite{kang2022rawlsgcn}.
+This is a characteristic of GCN, where gradients generally decrease as the hop increases.
+Furthermore, the features in T4 (orange) exhibit the smallest gradient values, suggesting that they are largely excluded during training and only receive minor updates through weight regularization.
+Figure \ref{gradient} describes the gradients in the shifted space.
+Contrary to the original space, all gradients have similar magnitudes with small deviations ($\sigma$) regardless of their types.
+This indicates that the proposed shifting mechanism has a potential to rectify the problem incurred by the initial feature sparsity by updating most dimensions during training.